-This course is designed to enable students to study current advanced topics of interest which are carefully selected from BIOM-related topics.
-The contents of such a course are to be determined by the instructor and the department.
+BIOM 685 3(3,0) This course is designed to enable students to study current advanced topics of interest which are carefully selected from BIOM-related topics.
+The contents of such a course are to be det are to be determined by the instructor and the department.